 The forwards were, in truth, every bit as poor, with Bafetimbi Gomis caught offside needlessly on countless occasions.
 Had he managed to steer Kim Kallstrom’s corner kick home with five minutes remaining rather than head over, these indiscretions might have been forgive.

 An additional 30 minutes were inevitable, with Jimmy Briand badly hitting over after a rare moment of quality from Anthony Reveillere down Lyon’s right.

-Andre Ayew nearly added another after the interval, but Lloris got across his line to save, yet Marseille did not need that second strike to pick up a piece of silverware that is starting to feel at home at Stade Velodrome.
+Andre Ayew nearly added another after the extra-time interval, but Lloris got across his line to save, yet Marseille did not need that second strike to pick up a piece of silverware that is starting to feel at home at Stade Velodrome.